aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 a = \frac {\sin \frac \pi 3} {\sin \theta + \sin (\frac {2 \pi} 3 - \theta)}
 ```

-What if the number of sides is 4, 5, 6, and etc.?
+What if the number of sides is 4, 5, 6, etc.?
 You may find that all of them should obey the following rule, where ***n*** stands for the number of sides:

 ```math
 a = \frac {\sin \frac {(n - 2) \pi} n} {\sin \theta + \sin (\frac {2 \pi} n - \theta)}\text{ }\text{ }\text{ }\text{ }\text{ }(n \geqslant 3)